 There is a requirement for MSP staff to become more directly involved in this externally-funded MPA research, primarily to facilitate the transfer of the science outputs into operational management, but also as a vehicle to promote further collaborations and to continue building scientific networks and internal scientific capacity.
-Building capacity to transfer scientific knowledge into operational management is an important priority for the MSP.
+Building capacity to transfer scientific knowledge into marine policy, planning and operational management is an important priority for the MSP.